Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/safe-ffi-with-cxx.md

 We want to make sure users of our crate don't have to mess around with dependencies or compiling code themselves, so it's important to write [a build script][build-script] to this for them.
-Having a robust and cross-platform way of building the project is a really important part of this.
+Having a robust and cross-platform way of building the project is a really important part of this!

 It looks like `cmake` will be our best option.
 The `autotools` suite isn't really used much outside of GNU projects on Linux, and it's especially painful